Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

   :depth: 2
   :local:

-Use this guide to setup a LAN Shared Folder on your Mac (or attached drive), such that you may create encrypted, private backups of all your Embassy data.
+Check out the video below, and follow along with the steps in this guide to setup a LAN Shared Folder on your Mac (or attached drive), such that you may create encrypted, private backups of all your Embassy data.

-Video Guide:
    .. youtube:: Uv7ul6ZKW5k
       :width: 100%